GenoRobotics-EPFL/Consensus/README.md

  - type `conda activate GenoRobotics_bioinfo_consensus` in the terminal to activate the environment
  - type `cd src` in the terminal
  - type `python sequence_preprocessing.py` in the terminal to try to run the main loop of sequence_preprocessing.py
+ - to exit the environment, type `conda deactivate` in the terminal

 If everything can be run, it means that the environment is correctly installed.
 <br/>Well done, you have successfully preprocessed your first dataset !
 Now you can try to play with other datasets with different parameters. 👍